 Women of MinistryWhat do we do?
 We meet on the last Sunday of the month during Fellowship Night (6 PM).
 Fellowship Night begins with a time of worship & music.
-We then break into groups and the Women's group goes to the Fellowship Hall for a time of prayer and devotions.
+We then break into groups and the Women's group goes to the Fellowship Hall for a time of prayer, devotions & planning when needed.
 At 7 pm all groups gather together (usually in the Fellowship Hall) for refreshments and snacks.
 We also support (through prayer and giving items needed) Pregnancy Ministries, of Chambersburg.
 We have a collection site which is a cradle in the Foyer area.
-Each month we collect different items.
+Each month wecollect different items.
 When one of our congregation comes home from the hospital, meals are provided.
 When there is a funeral, a meal will be provided afterward for family and friends.
-When we host a Red Cross Blood Drive, we provide and serve food to those who have donated blood to help restore their energy.
+Sometimes we host a Red Cross Blood Drive, we provide and serve food to those who have donated blood to help restore their energy.
 This is just a few of the ways we minister to others and does not include the many ways each lady ministers to others on a daily basis.
 Our church collects used eyeglasses or lenses to send to HealthCare Ministries to help those in other countries who cannot see.
 We have a collection box under the Foyer Table.

 What Ministers to a Woman?

 Today like never before, women are hurting.
 They are overwhelmed with responsibilities and inundated with lies.
 Many come from unhealthy and dysfunctional backgrounds that have left them ill-equipped to handle life’s pressures.
 Due to heavy responsibilities and dissolving families, many women feel isolated and lonely.

 When a woman walks into a church, she is looking for someone to care, encourage, and listen to her—she desperately needs the Body of Christ.
 She wants to know that she is not alone, and she needs the hope that a personal relationship with Jesus can provide.